 Camless engines use electronic actuators to control valve opening and closing, eliminating the need for traditional camshafts and valve trains.
 By adjusting valve timing, lift, and duration in real-time, seamless engines can optimize airflow, combustion characteristics, and emissions control across a wide range of operating conditions.
 Compared to traditional camshaft-driven engines, seamless technology offers benefits such as improved engine performance, fuel efficiency, and emissions compliance.

-91. What are the main differences between diesel and gasoline engines in terms of operating principles, combustion characteristics, and emissions?
+91. What are the key differences between diesel and gasoline engines?

 Ans: